-The following organizations provide low or no-cost medical travel and housing assistance to patients and families.
+The following organizations provide low or no-cost medical travel and housing assistance to patients with Epidermolysis Bullosa (EB) and their families.

 These services can be used when the medical facility is located a distance away from the patient's home.
 Depending on availability, patients may be able to use these services to seek out second opinions or to participate in clinical trials.